How Do Edmonton Realtors Earn their Commissions?

 If you are lucky enough to find a real estate agent in Edmonton who is an e-pro and is familiar with search engine optimization, they will spend several hours syndicating your home through various search engines and websites to ensure your property reaches the first page of google.

 There are dozens of real estate conferences annually and attending these help your REALTOR® stay up to date on the latest technology, real estate systems, and tools to help them with time management and gaining an advantage over their peers.

 Although social media and blogging play a key factor in the life of a real estate agent, if the only thing you see on an agents site is personal posts - you might wonder if they are actively doing any real estate.
 Many agents will hire this out to maintain an internet presence.

 Networking with Edmonton Home Builders

 There are several different home builders in Edmonton and this is a great way for real estate agents to keep up-to-date with home demand trends, especially in our current real estate market.
-Recently many of Edmonton home builders have implemented garden suites which offer new home buyers a great way to pay off their mortgage quicker.
+Recently many Edmonton home builders have implemented garden suites that offer new home buyers a great way to pay off their mortgage quicker.

 Stay in Touch with Past Clients

 If your REALTOR® stays in touch with you on a regular basis, you have a great real estate agent.
 With so many things to do, it is hard to find time to stay in touch with all of our clients!

 Several people take education and start a career in real estate under the assumption that it is easy money.
 In reality, real estate agents are in a brutal time consuming, competitive business.
 The net commissions are not enough to keep people in the business, in fact, most people get out of real estate because they cannot afford to be in it.
 REALTORS® who survive to do so because they have a passion for the real estate business, and enjoy helping people make their real estate dreams a reality.
 It’s a great business to be in, but it’s NOT EASY!